-We modify the way a command leader behaves in Phase 2 of the algorithm: instead of sending PreAccept messages to every replica, it sends PreAccepts to only those replicas in a fast-path quorum that includes itself.
+Instead of sending PreAccept messages to every replica, a command leader sends PreAccepts to only those replicas in a fast-path quorum that includes itself.
 We call this mode of operation thrifty.
 The fast-path quorum can be static per command leader, or it can change for every new command-depending on inter-replica communication latency and dynamic load assessment.